Sue0515/Sue0515/README.md

 I  am a master student at Stony Brook University.

-- 📫 How to reach me: duinee.cho@gmail.com
+- 📫 How to reach me: duinee.cho2@gmail.com
-- 😄 Pronouns: she/her
-- ⚡ Fun fact: Benji is the world cutest orangutan.